elgw/sfft3/README.md

   even faster using a larger workspace/and/or including another sniplet.
 For in-place transforms there is no flag for that.
 For out-of-place transforms there is the option `FFTW_DESTROY_INPUT` which I've not tested.
-I

 - The code here was tested on a single CPU and hence buffer sizes etc are all right for that machine, but will probably be bad choices for other systems.

+- For the smallest problem, 64x64x64, SFFT3 is actually faster when using only one thread.
+A reasonable library should figure out :)